 Allocation of rooms

-First years are allocated a room prior to the start of the academic year, and do not need to apply for accommodation.
+First year Undergraduates are allocated a room prior to the start of the academic year, and do not need to apply for accommodation.
 The JCR organises a randomised room ballot to allocate rooms for all finalists and some non-finalists.
 Some second year students (and third years studying a four year course) choose to live out of College, sharing rented houses close to Somerville, but many students can now stay in College for the duration of their studies.
 For more information on undergraduate accommodation, please visit the JCR website.

 You are required to pay the first term’s room rent in advance.
 Accommodation charges cover light, hot water, background heating, and cooking facilities.
 There is also a fixed annual surcharge to cover any additional electricity used in rooms.